1. Products –> 2. Facilities –> 3. Vehicles –> 4. Routes

 Assign products to the facility (2).
 All facilities need at least one product assigned.
 When creating a facility be sure to add all the products that will delivered to the facility.
 Vehicles can only deliver products that are assigned to the receiving facility.

-Note: We recommend you set facility storage capacity and product quantity on-hand numbers to high values to start with.
+NOTE: When building your own supply chain from scratch we recommend you set facility storage capacity and product quantity on-hand numbers to high values to start with.
 You can always come back and lower these values later.
 Setting quantity on-hand for a product to 10 times the daily demand will ensure your supply chain runs for at least 10 days.
 The simulation and the data it displays will then show you what you need to do improve and grow the supply chain you are building.

 Click on the map where you want to locate the facility (1).
 Zoom in on the map (2) and/or switch to satellite picture view.
 In the screenshots above the first one shows the location of the factory using the map view.
 The second one shows location of the store (3) using the satellite view to find the exact location of a facility (4).
 Switch between map and satellite views by clicking on the small box in upper right corner labeled “Map / Satellite”.